KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Custom Text Variable🔗
 It is possible to save text per player.
 This works by using the variable objective and the variable event.

-Global variables🔗
-You can insert a global variable in any instruction text.
-It looks like this: $beton$ (and this one would be called "beton").
-When the plugin loads that instruction string it will replace those variables with values assigned to them in the variables: section before all instructions are parsed.
-This is useful for example when installing a package containing a WorldEdit schematic of the quest building.
-Instead of going through the whole code to set those locations, names or texts you will only have to specify a few variables (that is, of course, if the author of the package used those variables properly in his code).

-Note that these variables are something entirely different from other variables.
-Global ones use $ characters and conversation ones use % characters.
-The former is resolved before the instruction text is parsed while the latter is resolved when the quests are running, usually on a per-player basis.

-variables:
-  village_location: 100;200;300;world
-  village_name: Concrete
 Other Variables🔗
 Eval Variable🔗
 static